 In respect of DRE proposals collectively, one consultee made the following plea for recognition: "Whenever there is a new expense to cover, the disabled and pensioners have to cover it [..].
 All these people who make these decisions don't understand the life we have or lack of it.
 In my situation I have no life.
 I am a prisoner in my own home.
 This is no life to be disabled but hey, why not make it even harder for us?".

-b) Proposals on changes to the Minimum Income Guarantee (MIG) for individuals and couples The MIG is the amount that the Government sets as the guaranteed minimum level of income an individual must be left with after paying for their care and support.
-The Council currently allows people to keep more than the Government-set minimum, but proposes to adopt the less generous Government-set amount.
+b) Proposals on changes to the Minimum Income Guarantee (MIG) for individuals and couples people to keep more than the Government-set minimum, but proposes to adopt the less generous Government-set amount.